Dr Deborah Gabriel

 Profile of Teaching UG

 - Generating Research Impact Through Engagement With the Communication Industries (Bournemouth University, 03 Feb 2017).
-Awarded
+Completed

 - Cultural Democracy Framework for Race Equality UK Partnership Project (RKEO, 01 Apr 2015).
-Awarded
+Completed

 - Ravensbourne University for the Creative Arts, Chair, Strategic Review of Equality and Inclusion (2016-)

 - Michigan State University Press, Member of the Advisory Editorial Board (2015-), http://msupress.org/books/; International Race and Education Book Series